 Water is one of our most basic needs, and in the midst of a pandemic, access to clean water, soap and handwashing facilities provide the first line of defence against COVID-19.
 These things are a lifeline to us all.

-But whilst we take it for granted that we can simply turn on the tap to get clean water, and easily grab a bar of soap, for children in the village of Kerewan Sitokoto, one of the poorest and most remote parts of Gambia, this is just not an option.
+But whilst we take it for granted that we can simply turn on the tap to get clean water, and easily grab a bar of soap, for children in the village of Charmen in Nianija District, the poorest and most remote parts of The Gambia, this is just not an option.

 When the well dries up, the community fetches water from a nearby stream.
 Both sources are contaminated with faeces, bacteria, parasites, sewage and animal waste.
 What is more, hand washing facilities are non-existent, soap is a luxury few can afford, and the benefits of good hygiene are not understood.